jiripospisil/ashley-koa/README.md

-It's often the case with Koa applications that the current state of the application (e.g. the current user) is stored in the current context (`this.user`).
+It's often the case with Koa applications that the current state of the application (e.g. the current user) is stored in the current context (`this.user` / `this.state.user`).
 Further, it's very common to see Koa middlewares to actually contain the business logic of the application.
 While it certainly works, an alternative is to treat the fact that the data comes from a web request as an implementation detail.

 In this model, middlewares act as mediators.
 They have access to the data coming in from web requests and they depend on Ashley to inject the necessary objects